Josh Naylor Player Props: Guardians vs. White Sox

 Josh Naylor At The Plate

-- Naylor leads Cleveland in total hits (109) this season while batting .312 with 40 extra-base hits.
+- Naylor leads Cleveland with 110 hits, batting .312 this season with 40 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks seventh, his on-base percentage ranks 36th, and he is 15th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks sixth in batting average, 36th in on-base percentage, and 13th in slugging.

+- Naylor enters this game on a four-game hitting streak.
+During his last outings, he's hitting .350.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.